hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 First we did something like go to the folder of our username.
 Then we opened `unix_oct2015` then `raw_fastq`

-Let's draw out how that went.

-Now let's draw some of the other files and folders we could have clicked on.

-This is called a hierarchical file system structure, like an upside down tree with root (/) at the base that looks like this.
+Like on any computer you have used before the file structure within unix is hierarchical, like an upside down tree with root (/) as the starting point of the tree-like structure:

 ![Unix](../img/Slide1.jpg)

-That (/) at the base is often also called the 'top' level.
+That root (/) is often also called the 'top' level.

-When you are working at your computer or log in to a remote computer, you are on one of the branches of that tree, your home directory (e.g. /home/username)
+When you log in to a remote computer you are on one of the branches of that tree, your home directory (e.g. /home/username)

+> On mac OS, which is a UNIX-based OS, the root level is also "/".
+On a windows OS, it is drive specific; generally "C:\" is considered root, but it changes to "D:/", if you are on that drive.

 Now let's go do that same navigation at the command line.